 For the past few years I’ve enjoyed the spectacular autumn leaves in Tokyo by exploring the city’s many pristine parks but for the prior season I decided to head out of the metropolis to Okutama (奥多摩), a mountainous region located west along the Tama River.

 Departing from Okutama Station (奥多摩駅), I followed the 10km Mukashi-michi (むかしみち) trail (meaning “old road”) heading towards Lake Okutama (奥多摩湖).
 The path is paved most of the way and is fairly easy-going with only a couple of steep sections at the beginning and end.

-The first section of the tail runs alongside a disused railway track which was originally used to transport materials to build Ogouchi Dam (小河内ダム).
+The first section of the trail runs alongside a disused railway track which was originally used to transport materials to build Ogouchi Dam (小河内ダム).
 I’d love to come back and explore this in more detail!

-A small shrine inset into the side of the road.
+A small shrine is inset into the side of the road.
 The figure on the left looks a bit bored.

 At various spots the view opens up, providing beautiful views over the valley and the river below.